Ashley-Sands/GAM701/docs/entries/journal_3.md

 ##### All citations are available in a single [bibtex file](../references.bib)

 <p id="c1">
-[1] J. Belman and M. Flanagan, “Designing games to foster empathy,”InternationalJournal of Cognitive Technology, vol. 15, no. 1, p.
+[1] J. Belman and M. Flanagan, “Designing games to foster empathy,” International Journal of Cognitive Technology, vol. 15, no. 1, p.
 11, 2010.
 </p>

 <p id="c1">
-[2] W. G. Stephan, K. Finlayet al., “The role of empathy in improving intergrouprelations,”Journal of Social issues, vol. 55, no. 4, pp. 729–743, 1999.
+[2] W. G. Stephan, K. Finlayet al., “The role of empathy in improving intergrouprelations,”  Journal of Social issues, vol. 55, no. 4, pp. 729–743, 1999.
 </p>